mkilgore/qb64pe-json/README.md

 Json structures you need to ensure you either stick to strict 7-bit ASCII values in your strings, or manage the UTF-8 characters yourself.
-Additionally, qb64pe-json will not do any UTF-8 conversion, so strings returned by `JsonTokenGetValueStr$()` may contain UTF-8 character sequences dependending on the paticular JSON your parsing.
+Additionally, qb64pe-json will not do any UTF-8 conversion, so strings returned by `JsonTokenGetValueStr$()` may contain UTF-8 character sequences depending on the paticular JSON you're parsing.